 Where better to cement a life-long love of pastry than in the professional kitchen of San Francisco Cooking School?

 This class is restricted to high school students only and this policy will be enforced.
-We recognize there are many talented pre-teen aspiring cooks out there, but this class is not for them (check out our Kids Camps instead).
+We recognize there are many talented pre-teen aspiring cooks out there, but this class is not for them (check out our Kids Pastry Camp instead).
 Students must be either enrolled in high school, or be a recently-graduated senior to be eligible for this course.